alexyuly/chil/README.md

 ### Code as data

-Chil code is a literal representation of the model and state of a system, rather than a set of instructions which leads to the creation of such a system.
-This eliminates the conceptual distance between code and data.
-Components are blind to whether data is saved as "state" in the transient memory of the application, or persisted as "files" in a database.
-Components are blind to the procedural implementation of processes with which they are directly unconcerned.
+Chil code is an explicit model of a system, rather than a set of instructions which implies the creation of such a system.
+This greatly reduces the conceptual distance between code and data.
+Components are blind to the procedural implementation of processes with which they are directly unconcerned, such as whether data is saved as "state" in the transient memory of the application or persisted as "files" in a database.

 ### Runtime agnostic